DesignThen/svelte-icons/README.md

 ### Passed Props

-Icons should behave as you expect
+Icons should behave as you expect most components.

 ```html
 <script>